Kong/docs.konghq.com/app/2.2.x/db-less-and-declarative-config.md

 the Nodes's memory, applying limits in a per-node fashion; a `redis` policy which uses Redis as an external key-value store for coordinating counters across nodes; and a `cluster` policy which uses the Kong database as a central coordination point for cluster-wide limits.
-In DB-less mode the `local` and `redis` policies are available, and `cluster` cannot be used.
+In DB-less mode, the `local` and `redis` policies are available, and `cluster` cannot be used.
 Plugins that fall into this category are: